-- o Submit Readmission application - Meet all Admission requirements. - Be current on any outstanding debts with the institution or make satisfactory payment arrangements with the Business Office.
-Previous balances owed may be applied to the new agreement balance. - o Prior clock hours may be evaluated prior to readmission and may or may not be approved.
+- Submit Readmission application - o Meet all Admission requirements. - Be current on any outstanding debts with the institution or make satisfactory payment arrangements with the Business Office.
+Previous balances owed may be applied to the new agreement balance. - Prior clock hours may be evaluated prior to readmission and may or may not be approved.

 Approval for readmission is determined by Campus Management and is based on education, schedule, and space availability.
-L'esprit

-Academy reserves the right to approve or deny readmission following termination or withdrawal for any reason.
+L'esprit Academy reserves the right to approve or deny readmission following termination or withdrawal for any reason.
 Students are required to sign a new Enrollment Agreement and are subject to pay additional tuition, books, supplies, fees, and equipment costs (if applicable).
 If a student withdraws and has been charged 100% of their agreement price, a student in good standing (financial, academic, and behavioral) may be eligible to return to the program without any additional tuition costs.
 If a student withdraws and has been charged less than 100% of their agreement, the student may be eligible to return to the program and may incur additional tuition costs.
 This policy does not apply to L'esprit Academy seeking a transfer to another campus or a change in enrolled program.
 In this case, student will be considered a new applicant requesting transfer of prior hours.
 The Business Office can explain the financial implications of transferring, based on your individual circumstances.
 L'esprit Academy reserves the right to deny a transfer request for any reason including, but not limited to attendance, behavior, or academic performance.
 A student can file a written appeal following the same appeals procedure as SAP.
-Per Federal regulation, a student who has re-enrolled once and has exceeded Maximum Time Frame and has been dropped cannot re-enroll in the same institution even as a cash pay student.
+If a student is unable to meet graduation requirements due to SAP, they are unable to enroll as a cash pay student.